×

 All about Epidosite and Anthracite Properties

 Know all about Epidosite and Anthracite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Anthracite belongs to Metamorphic Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Anthracite is Amorphous, Glassy.
 Epidosite appears Dull and Soft and Anthracite appears Veined or Pebbled.
-The luster of Epidosite is not available while that of Anthracite is shiny.
+The luster of Epidosite is while that of Anthracite is shiny.
 Epidosite is available in black, brown, light to dark grey colors whereas Anthracite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Anthracite are alumina refineries, electricity generation, liquid fuel, manufacture of soap, solvents, dyes, plastics and fibres, paper industry.